wahello/hegemonie/README.md

   description of the world.

-* For transparency purposes, so that there is no doubt that anything odd is done with your data.
+* For transparency purposes, so that there is no doubt that anything odd is done with your data while running a game.

-* For an easy adoption, we deliberately chose a liberal license so that there cannot be any legal concern in using the code.
+* For an easy adoption, we deliberately chose a liberal license so that there cannot be any legal concern in using the code, commercially or not.
 We would appreciate you upstream your changes to the code, but you should not be forced to.
 It is already an honor to have a use case.

+* Because any participant to the project deserves anyone to know it.

 ## Contact